VITALity is. . .

 Home Health Aides

 IN ORDER OF FREQUENCY

-“As a resident of Village Apartments of Cherry Hill, I want to say thank you for providing VITALity Catholic Healthcare Services.
-Vickie, Mimi, and others visited our community and made us aware of the wonderful help they can provide.
-As an example, Vickie is making arrangements for me to receive physical therapy for gait imbalance and weakness.
+“As a resident of Village Apartments of Cherry Hill, I want to say thank you for providing VITALity Catholic Healthcare Services. . .
+Mimi, and others visited our community and made us aware of the wonderful help they can provide.
+As an example, arrangements are being made for me to receive physical therapy for gait imbalance and weakness.
 I would never have known how to get this help, or even that it existed!
 I am only one person among the many they have helped, and all because the Camden Diocese made it available.